 First of all, I would highly recommend you to have your own car.
 It´s easy to drive in Morocco.
 The roads are quite good and unless you don´t want to go offroad you do not necessarily need a 4×4.
 Following I will give you a little overview of the towns that we visited and stayed at, starting from North to south.

 Sidi Kaouki was our very first stop in Morocco and I simply loved it there.
 A small town with a Moroccan flair, still far away from being a tourist hot spot.
 The Camping is nice, but there is also an opportunity to park just right at the very south end of the bay.
-Everything is reachable by walking and there is shops for food and board rentals.
+Everything is reachable by walking and there are shops for food and board rentals.

 The surf in Sidi Kaouki: The Beach offers several opportunities for beginners, and there is some reef in the north and at the southern end where the river mouth is.
 We were lucky with the wind but can get quite windy there, therefore also famous for kiting.